ng-angular-stack/ng-query/apps/docs/signal-store-query.md

 - **rxQuery**: Based on `rxResource` is designed for observable-based data streams (RxJS).
 It expose all `rxResource` functionalities.

-## `query` & `rxQuery` Inserts
+## `query` & `rxQuery` Insertions

-The `query` & `rxQuery` accepts up to 7 extensions.
-These inserts can be used to add properties to the query or handle side effects.
-See the Extensions section in the documentation.
+The `query` & `rxQuery` accepts up to 7 insertions.
+These insertions can be used to add properties to the query or handle side effects.
+See the Insertions section in the documentation.
 For example, you may want to insert a custom loading state that only appears if the request takes more than 200 ms, and remains visible for at least 500 ms to avoid flakiness.

 ## `rxQuery` options